 New investments, incentives and innovations are needed to achieve greater social and environmental sustainability, while delivering increased agricultural production.
 These benefits must be made available to all farmers and agricultural workers, recognising their role as guardians of our shared environment, biodiversity, and ecosystems.
 There is a need for a radical shift in thinking which places the farmer at the centre of sound and sustainable agricultural practices.

-This approach – delivering productivity and sustainability – must also lead to a more equitable and efficient production and distribution systems.
-Combined with better functioning markets and sustainable local and regional infrastructure, an enhanced farming system will contribute to improved economic development, providing food security, decent work, fair prices and improved land management.
+What tools and information do they need to effectively steward the land, grow crops, and then get their harvest to market?
+What policy environments can help deliver both productivity and sustainability, while leading to a more equitable and efficient production system?
+How can better functioning markets and sustainable local and regional infrastructure contribute to improved economic development, providing food security, decent work, fair prices and improved land management?